ShayanFiroozi/FastLog.Net/README.md

                             .BuildLogger();

- // To Start the FastLog.Net engine.
+ // Start the FastLog.Net engine in the background.
- // Important : DO NOT await "StartLogger" method because it runs infinitely ! , Just call and discard the result ;)
+ // Important : The StartLogger() MUST be awaited , otherwise the FastLog.Net engine does not start correctly.
-      _= fastLogger.StartLogger();
+      await fastLogger.StartLogger();
  ```

  ### Final Step :